Applications for Fall 2023 are now being accepted! Information on how to apply can be find below.

 Applications and all accompanying materials are submitted online, using the new centralized application service called GraduateCAS.
 Do not use the ApplyTexas application as it will not be available for applicants nor for Texas A&M staff who will be processing applications.

 Required application materials for Fall 2023 for both programs include:

 - Non-fundable application Fee ($89 for domestic applicants, $114 for international)

 - One official transcript from each university you have attended.
 International students should also submit official English translation for any documents not sent in English.

 - GRE Scores (general test)

-- Three letters of recommendation
+- Three letters of recommendation at minimum

 The following items are recommended but not required.